erikateal/erikateal/README.md

 <h1 align="center">Hi there 👋, I'm Erika</h1>
 <h3 align="center">I'm a full stack software engineer</h3>

-- 🌱 I’m currently learning **HTML, CSS, JavaScript and the MERN stack at 100 Devs Agency.**
+- 🌱 I’m currently learning **HTML, CSS, JavaScript and the MERN stack @100Devs**

-- 👯 I’m looking to collaborate on **web development related projects.**
+- 👯 I’m looking to collaborate on **web development related projects**

 - 📫 How to reach me **: @erikateal_ on Twitter or erikamw2070@gmail.com**